nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 Example of usage:

+* Main mode:

-`clear exercise 1` - Clears all the exercises present inside workout 1
+  * `clear exercise 1` - Clears all the exercises present inside workout 1

-`clear workout` - Clears all the workouts present in the application
+  * `clear workout` - Clears all the workouts present in the application
+* Workout Mode:
+  * `enter 1` then `clear exercise` - clears all exercises present inside workout 1

 Expected outcome: